Study of Radiation (RT) Concurrent With Cetuximab in Patients With Advanced Head and Neck Squamous Cell Carcinoma (SCC)

 Inclusion Criteria:

-- Patients must have pathologically-confirmed, previously untreated, clinically accessible (without general anesthesia) locally advanced squamous cell carcinoma of the larynx, hypopharynx, oropharynx, or oral cavity.
+- Patients must have pathologically-confirmed, previously untreated, clinically accessible (without general anesthesia) locally advanced squamous cell carcinoma of the larynx, hypopharynx, oropharynx, oral cavity, or nonresectable head and neck squamous cell carcinomas of the skin.

 Patients will be limited to: